Table of contents

 - Check out any recent news articles, press releases or blog posts to stay updated on their current initiatives.

-- Thoroughly analyze the job listing to understand the key responsibilities and qualifications.
+- Read the job description to understand the key responsibilities and qualifications.

 - Identify specific skills or experiences the employer is seeking.

-- Use keywords found in the job description to clearly connect your qualifications to the position.
+- Use keywords in the job description to connect your qualifications to the position.

-- Prepare examples from your experience that align with the company’s needs.
+- Prepare examples from your work experience that align with the company’s needs.

 - Be ready to discuss how your background makes you a strong candidate for the role.